JupiterOne-Archives/docs/knowledgeBase/Compliance_and-Reporting/soc2-with-jupiterone.md

 ## 1. Configure integrations

-Ensure all relevant managed integrations are properly configured to be working;
-for SOC 2, you’ll need to make a determination as to which integrations are necessary based on your in-scope environment, e.g., the relevant system components, infrastructure, tooling, etc. that are necessary to provide your service or product to your customers.
+Ensure all relevant managed integrations are properly configured to be working.
+For SOC 2, you’ll need to make a determination as to which integrations are necessary based on your in-scope environment, e.g., the relevant system components, infrastructure, tooling, etc. that are necessary to provide your service or product to your customers.

 Once configured, integrations will automatically start collecting data about your environment at a recurring cadence.

 ![integrations](../assets/integrations.png)